Bereavement Leave Guide for Employers

 The employee’s employment rights are protected while on parental bereavement leave, including their rights to pay rises, accruing annual leave and returning to work.

-For statutory bereavement pay, parents and primary carers must have been employed for a continuous period of at least 26 weeks before their bereavement and have received pay above the lower earnings limit for the previous eight weeks.
-The rate of parental bereavement leave is set at either £172.48 a week or 90% of their average weekly earnings – whichever is lower.
+For statutory bereavement pay, parents and primary carers must have been employed for a continuous period of at least 26 weeks before their bereavement and have received pay above the lower earnings limit for the previous eight weeks (£123 for the 2024–25 tax year).
+The rate of parental bereavement leave is set at either £184.03 a week or 90% of your average weekly earnings (whichever is lower) if you’re eligible.

 Those who have not been employed for less than the continuous period of at least 26 weeks will be entitled to two weeks’ unpaid parental bereavement leave.